kish10/administration__naksha-naksh__2023-02-26/goals/mvp__2023-02-26/goals__to_learn.md

 - Need to ask about exact specific value & whether this app was "critical" to achieving what wanted, or whether it helped achieve greater heights
   - Need to quantitively measure & gather proof of value or no value

+### Why & how people collect information

+- (eventually) Need to understand:
+  - What kind of information people collect & why?
+  - How they currently collect that information?

+### Data based/informed decision making

+- Need to understand who most critically needs to make "data based/informed decisions", using real data "in the field"
+  - Like convience store owners

+### Get data for positioning goals

+- What are the "competitive alternatives" that people utilize?
+- What is the "unique value" of what want to build?
+- Who "cares most about that value"?

 ## To organize & clarify thoughts